-Programs, exhibits, workshops for schools, senior centers, libraries, historical societies, social clubs, special needs groups, preschool/kindergarten centers, and festivals.
+Native American Heritage Programs offer exhibits, workshops for schools, senior centers, libraries, historical societies, social clubs, special needs groups, preschool & kindergarten centers, and festivals.
 Diversity Day Programs for Businesses.

 Native American Heritage Programs offers a variety of programs and exhibits at your school.
 The programs are for children and adults of all ages and ability levels, including preschool, kindergarten, and special needs groups.
 Our presenters work with one group at a time and are happy to tailor the program to your group’s needs.
 (Note: Because we provide interactive hands-on experiences, we prefer to work with groups of less than 80 students per session).
 Please call well in advance to reserve your date of choice.
 Ask about our Lifelong Learning Program Series.
 We help you meet Pennsylvania’s Academic Standards in History & Arts / Humanities, New Jersey’s Core Content Standards in Social Studies and Delaware’s History Standards.
 Read our free newsletter.

 Native American Heritage Programs has been designated a Woman/Minority Business by the Commonwealth of Pennsylvania & Certified by the State of Delaware.

 Educational Programs & Workshops